W. H. L. Wallace: Civil War service and death

 At the start of the Civil War, Wallace volunteered as a private with the 11th Illinois Infantry, which was assembled in Springfield.
 He was then elected the unit's colonel.
 He rose up the ranks and commanded a brigade of Brig.
 Gen. John A. McClernand's division of Grant's Army of the Tennessee at the Battle of Fort Donelson in 1862.
 During the battle, much of McClernand's division had been driven back with heavy losses and Wallace's coolness under fire was especially noted.
 Brig.
 Gen. Lew Wallace described the colonel as looking like a "farmer coming from a hard day's plowing".
 After this first time meeting upon the Fort Donelson battlefield, the two quickly learned each possessed the same surname and had commanded their respective states' 11th regiments, prompting Lew Wallace to muse the coincidence must have caused "great profanity in the army post office".

 For his service at Fort Donelson, Colonel Wallace was appointed a brigadier general of volunteers.
 During the expedition to Savannah, Tennessee, Maj.
 Gen. Charles Ferguson Smith injured his leg and was forced to turn over command of his division to Wallace.
 At the Battle of Shiloh, Wallace was a new division commander, yet he managed to withstand six hours of assaults by the Confederates, directly next to the famous Hornet's Nest, or Sunken Road.
 When his division was finally surrounded, he ordered a withdrawal and many escaped, but he was wounded and only later found barely alive on the battlefield by his troops.
 They carried him to his wife, who coincidentally had arrived for a surprise visit to her husband on the very morning of the battle.
 She helped tend to him on the way back to General Grant's headquarters in the Cherry Mansion in Savannah, Tennessee.
 He died three days later in his wife's arms; his last words were "We meet in heaven."
 He is buried in LaSalle County, Illinois, in Ottawa.

 He was the brother of future Brevet Brigadier General Martin R. M. Wallace.

 Personal life

-In 1851 he married Dickey's daughter, Martha Ann.
+In 1851, Wallace married Dickey's daughter, Martha Ann.